Je Reviens 1932 Parfum

 Despite the dominant, powdery aldehydes, Je Reviens has a very clean and soapy feel, partly due to the citrus and floral notes.
 That refreshing quality, while safe, is extremely likable.

 I can't say that I've ever smelt this fragrance on anyone close to me.
-I am surprised at this seeming that this fragrance is very popular and cheap in my country.
+I am surprised at this seeing that this fragrance is very popular and cheap in my country.
 However I am very certain that there are many ladies over the age of 60 who wear this fragrance everyday.

 I was thankful that Je Reviens didn't turn out to be an aggressive powdery scent, however due to my personal tastes I couldn't warm to the scent either.
 The EDP had rather average lasting strength, however due to a slight case of perfume snobbery, I must admit that I didn't expect much.